 By mastering the content and strategies taught in these online courses, students can develop the skills and confidence needed to excel on the GED exam.

-The GED Ready practice test serves as a valuable tool to gauge readiness and identify any knowledge gaps prior to the official assessment.
+The Free GED practice test offered by GED testing services serves as a valuable tool to gauge readiness and identify any knowledge gaps prior to the official assessment.

 Once students achieve a passing “green” score on the GED Ready, they can then register and take the GED test online from the comfort of their home or at a nearby testing center.